Planning is painful for all lines of business—but IT Finance has it tougher than most.

-Giving budget owners greater control fosters ongoing collaboration between IT and finance teams.
+Giving budget owners greater control fosters ongoing collaboration between IT and Finance.
 When budget owners actively build, understand, and buy into IT plans, the entire team is better aligned to hit financial targets and achieve strategic goals.

 Budget owners collaborate when they trust the tools they are using.
-If there is little faith in the robustness of the budgeting and forecasting (both in the tool to implement it and the corporate governance to support it), cost center owners retreat into safety-first mode and plan in a silo—with downstream implications on any attempts to parlay spend into a coherent strategy.
+If there is little faith in the robustness of the budgeting and forecasting, cost center owners retreat into a safety-first position and plan in a silo.

 To drive budget owner accountability, foster communication and engage all key stakeholders.

-Through multiple iterations, justifications for budget adjustments are lost-in-translation, yielding a plan with little transparency and compounded errors from version roll-ups.
-These errors are often discovered only after the budget is approved, when it’s too late to do anything about them.
+Through multiple iterations, justifications for budget adjustments are lost in translation, yielding a plan with little transparency, and compounded errors from version roll-ups.
+Errors that are often only found after budget approval.

 Process isn’t reinvented with every build, adjustment, or plan reconciliation.

-Though an annual budget is a one-time event, it is one that you know is going to happen next year.
-And the year after that.
-Signing up for a budgeting process that isn’t repeatable is an invitation to be overwhelmed with low-value data wrangling.
+Though an annual plan is a one-time event, it is one that you know is going to happen next year.
+And considering COVID-19, organizations are re-planning with dramatically different assumptions for this year.
+Signing up for a planning process that isn’t repeatable is an invitation to be overwhelmed with low-value data wrangling.

 Plans become easier to manage as they evolve.

 By working closely with budget owners to understand business objectives, you can better align IT investment decisions with enterprise strategic goals.
 The challenge is finding the time to do this.

 When you eliminate manual, spreadsheet-driven processes, your team has more bandwidth to analyze future spend against strategic objectives.
 It’s a virtuous cycle where the time saved today is baked into the process going forward and dedicates more time for analysis—both strategic spend and the budgeting and forecasting process itself.